Danielic prayer and vision material presented from Daniel's perspective in the early Medo-Persian period.

 Daniel 9 contributes substantially to Christ-centered biblical theology through its language of atonement, everlasting righteousness, the Anointed One, and the cutting off of that Anointed One.
 The chapter does not present a simple proof-text detached from its covenant and exilic setting.
 It reveals that true restoration must deal with sin, wickedness, righteousness, vision, prophecy, and holiness.

-In the New Testament, Christ is the Messiah, the Anointed One, who is cut off not for His own guilt but through rejection and death, secures atonement through His blood, brings righteousness, fulfills God's prophetic promises, and makes obsolete the old sacrificial order through His once-for-all offering.
+In the New Testament, Christ is the Messiah, the Anointed One, who is cut off not for his own guilt but through rejection and death, secures atonement through his blood, brings righteousness, fulfills God's prophetic promises, and makes obsolete the old sacrificial order through his once-for-all offering.

 Chapter Contribution

-Daniel 9 argues that God's promises should move His people to Scripture-shaped confession and mercy-seeking prayer, and that restoration from exile belongs to a larger divinely decreed plan involving sin's end, atonement, everlasting righteousness, the Anointed One, renewed desolation, and final judgment.
+Daniel 9 argues that God's promises should move his people to Scripture-shaped confession and mercy-seeking prayer, and that restoration from exile belongs to a larger divinely decreed plan involving sin's end, atonement, everlasting righteousness, the Anointed One, renewed desolation, and final judgment.

 Daniel understands history and prays according to the prophetic writings.